ClickCease Media Fragmentation: Strategies for Engaging Audiences | Camphouse

 3. Optimize for Mobile Devices

 Since many people consume content on mobile apps and digital devices, brands must ensure their ads and content are mobile-friendly.
-Responsive design and vertical video formats are now essential.
+Responsive design and vertical video formats are key.
 Mobile optimization ensures content is easy to access and view on smaller screens, reducing bounce rates.

 4. Engage Through Multiple Touchpoints